z3z1ma/cdf/docs/api_reference.md

 - `select` - The resources to ingest as a sequence of glob patterns.
 - `exclude` - The resources to exclude as a sequence of glob patterns.
 - `force_replace` - Whether to force replace the write disposition.
-- `no_stage` - Whether to disable staging the data in the sink.
+- `no_stage` - Allows selective disabling of intermediate staging even if configured in sink.

 <a id="cli.discover"></a>